midtown-ai/www/docs/glossary/c.md

  See also [C], [Convolutional Neural Network], [Fully Connected Layer], [Image Filter], [Max Pooling Layer]

-## Convolutional Neural Network
+## Convolutional Neural Network (CNN)
-## ConvNet
-## CNN

- `Particularly useful for image analysis/processing` such as object recognition, [image classification], semantic segmentation (object in image), artistic style transfer (filter on an image with the style of another image often a painting), meow generator (find cats in image?) . `The idea is that the pixel are not completely independent from the one surrounding them.
+ ==Particularly useful for image analysis/processing== such as object recognition, [image classification], semantic segmentation (object in image), artistic style transfer (filter on an image with the style of another image often a painting), meow generator (find cats in image?) . `The idea is that the pixel are not completely independent from the one surrounding them.
 CNN takes the surrounding pixel into consideration as well instead of just an independent pixel`.
 Use filter.
 Max Pooling layers (dimension reduction of outputs to downstream layers to convert a tensor into a vector).
 A succession of convolution-subsampling layers.
 Example: Does a pixel belongs to an object or not? .

  A CNN consists of :

   * [Convolutional Layers]
   * [Activation Layers] such as [RELU Layers]
   * [Pooling Layers] such as [Max Pooling Layers]